lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 /data/assembly/Nextera_MP_R2_50x.fastq
 ```

 We use auto values for velvetg because the addition of new reads will change the genome coverage.
-Also, Mate-pair data can contain significant paired-end contamination which generates misassemblies.
-To account for this, let Velvet know about the problem with the `shortMatePaired2` flag.
 The assembly command then becomes:

 ```
 velvetg <asm_name3> -cov_cutoff auto -exp_cov auto
 ```

 **TIP**
 Some mate pair libraries have a significant amount of paired end reads present as a by-effect of the library preparation.
-In that case, add the `-shortMatePaired2 yes` flag
+This may generate misassemblies. if this is the case for your data, add the `-shortMatePaired2 yes` to let Velvet know it.

 **Questions:**